mvolkmann/blog/src/htmx.md

 "https://github.com/apostrophecms/sanitize-html", "sanitize-html" %}.
 This provides the function `sanitizeHtml` which strips out all elements that are not in an approved list.
-The `script` element is in this list because they may do malicious things.
+The `script` element is not in the approved list because they may do malicious things.

 See the working example project at {% aTargetBlank